LD4/arts/readme.md

 An earlier version of the LD4 Arts Affinity Group organized calls between June 2021–January 2023 under the name "ARLIS/NA Wikidata Group."
 We began meeting regularly following sessions at the 2021 [ARLIS/NA](https://www.arlisna.org/) conference including a [Wikidata workshop](https://sched.co/inVJ) and [Digital Humanities SIG meeting](https://sched.co/inYe) on Wiki projects in art and architecture libraries.
 Members also organized a session for the 2022 ARLIS/NA conference titled "[Points of Connection: Using Wikidata for Art Information](https://sched.co/uwUn)."

-In February 2023, we joined the [LD4](https://ld4.io/) community as an affinity group, updating our name to "LD4 Art & Design Affinity Group" and expanding our scope to linked data more broadly.
+In February 2023, we formally joined the [LD4](https://ld4.io/) community as an affinity group, adopting the name "LD4 Art & Design Affinity Group" and broadening our focus to linked data as a whole.

-In October 2025, we became the "LD4 Arts Affinity Group" to reflect our expanded scope.
+In October 2025, we became the "LD4 Arts Affinity Group" to reflect a further expanded scope.
 Beyond visual arts and design, we now cover linked data for performing arts, time-based media, and any other art form of interest.

+Reflecting our origins in North American library associations and a coordination team based in the United States, our group's calls tend to occur during U.S. business hours and are held in English.
+We warmly welcome international participation and encourage anyone limited by time zone differences to engage through our asynchronous [communication channels](#communication-channels).

 # Calls
-We hold regular open calls to learn about and discuss projects, resources, and tools within our scope.
+We hold monthly(ish) open calls to learn about and discuss projects, resources, and tools within our scope.
 Join our [Google Group](https://groups.google.com/g/ld4-arts) to be notified when calls are announced.
 - [Running notes document](https://tinyurl.com/ld4-arts-notes)
 - [Suggest a future call topic](https://tinyurl.com/ld4-arts-suggest)

+## Recording and AI Note-taker Policy
+Our calls are not recorded by default (except by presenter request) and AI note-takers are not permitted, though we keep comprehensive [written notes](https://tinyurl.com/ld4-arts-notes) for every session and share slides when available.

 # Communication Channels